adjust/windows_sdk/README.md

 **Important:** This value should be set to `AdjustIo.Environment.SandBox` if and only if you or someone else is testing your app.
 Make sure to set the environment to `AdjustIo.Environment.Production` just before you publish the app.
 Set it back to `AdjustIo.Environment.SandBox` when you start testing it again.

 We use this environment to distinguish between real traffic and artificial traffic from test devices.
 It is very important that you keep this value meaningful at all times!
 Especially if you are tracking revenue.

-### 3. Build your app
-Build and run your app.
-If the build succeeds, you successfully integrated AdjustIo into your app.
-After the app launched, you should see the debug log message `First session`.

-![][run_app]

-### 3. Build your app
-Improve the session tracking by calling `AppDidActivate` in `OnActivated` (`Application_Activated` for Windows Phone apps).

-    protected override void OnActivated(IActivatedEventArgs args)
-    {
-        AdjustIo.AppDidActivate();
-        // ...
-    }
-And also by calling `AppDidDeactivate` in `OnSuspending` (`Application_Deactivated` for Windows Phone apps).

-    private void OnSuspending(object sender, SuspendingEventArgs e)
-    {
-        AdjustIo.AppDidDeactivate();
-        // ...
-    }

-### 3. Build your app
+### 5 Build your app

 From the menu select `DEBUG|Start Debugging`.
-After the app launched, you should see the debug log `Tracked session start` in the Output view.
+After the app launched, you should see the debug log `First session` in the Output view.

-![][output]
 ## Additional features

 Once you integrated the AdjustIo SDK into your project, you can take advantage of the following features wherever you see fit.